 - Founder: Annette Tonner

-- Business model: A mix of grant-funding and contracts with private training providers
+- Business model: A mix of funding and contracts with local businesses.

 - SSE programme: Bank of Scotland Social Entrepreneurs Start Up Programme 2016-17

 - SSE school: SSE Scotland

 “I grew up on a council estate and didn’t have the best education,” recalls Annette Tonner.
 “I had my first kid at 17, and was married by 21.”

 Even so, Annette went on to forge a successful career working for several training agencies.
 But she grew disillusioned with the process: “I didn’t think they had the best interests of the candidates at heart,” she says.